All Episodes

 And nobody is talking about foreign control of domestic airlines.

-Because the xenophobia, the racism, the protectionism, the fear, the hysteria is now going to bleed over to this airline deal.
+But regardless, it doesn't matter because the xenophobia, the racism, the protectionism, the fear, the hysteria is now going to bleed over to this airline deal.

-All this is, the U.S. airline industry has never, the industry as a whole has never shown a profit in a single year.
+All this is the U.S. airline industry has never, the industry as a whole, has never shown a profit in a single year.

 Individual airlines have, but the industry has not.